 Shelley will bring the yoga postures and meditation to beginners who wish to enhance their understanding of their unique body mechanics and perhaps move beyond their misconceptions of their own body and mind limitations.
 Shelley will teach Yin Yoga a practice designed to rejuvenate the body’s connective tissue that results in enduring mobility and flexibility.

-Shelley also provides instruction in Spring Forest Qi Gong, a simple and gentle practice based in traditional chinese medicine that furthers the students understanding of their body's innate healing ability while working with the f the body's energy field.
+Shelley also provides instruction in Spring Forest Qi Gong, a simple and gentle practice based in traditional chinese medicine that furthers the students understanding of their body's innate healing ability while working with the body's own energy.

 Shelley honed her teaching skills in court rooms in front of judges in two states and while teaching law students at the UNH School of Law.
 She has developed a keen sense of timing and a deep appreciation for her audience, whoever they may be.
 She has taught yoga at various yoga studios throughout